 Let’s work on one of the core stitches: the running stitch.
-Also known as the straight stitch.
-The running stitch can be used for edging items, sewing fabric together, creating a simple border – any number of things.
-I use it mostly as a border or background stitch.
+Also known as the straight stitch, the running stitch can be used for creating a simple border, sewing fabric together, filling space – any number of things.

-Repeat this stitch, leaving a space between your first and second stitch.
-Generally running stitches are sewn at a regular interval, but you can also very their length and the length of the spaces between stitches.
-I have kept mine fairly uniform to create one long line.
+Step 3: Repeat this stitch, leaving a space between the first and second stitch.
+Generally running stitches are evenly spaced, but you can vary their length and the length of the spaces between stitches to get a different look.